armory/docs/content/en/armory-enterprise/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-28-0.md

 **Impact**

-You must update any Kkubernetes v2 provider account that uses the `aws-iam-authenticator` to use `client.authentication.k8s.io/v1beta1`.
+You must update any Kubernetes v2 provider account that uses the `aws-iam-authenticator` to use `client.authentication.k8s.io/v1beta1`.

 **Introduced in**: Armory CD 2.28.0